Close Menu

 MORE ABOUT OUR LAWYERS AND STAFF

 If you receive a denial, then we can help you appeal it.
-Likewise, if your case is set for a hearing, then we represent you at your hearing before an ALJ.
+Likewise, if your case goes to hearing, then we represent you at your hearing before an SSA judge.

-One of the things we do is help you be a good witness at your hearing.
+One of the things we do is help you testify at your hearing.
 We meet with your before the hearing.
-At the meeting, we talk about how to answer questions.
-We also let you know what kind of questions you will be asked.
-Learn more about what questions the judge will ask at the hearing.
+At the meeting, we talk about what questions you need to answer.
+Also, we talk about how to answer those questions.
+Find out what questions the judge will ask at the hearing.

 WE PRACTICE SOCIAL SECURITY LAW EXCLUSIVELY